 Located between the Leelanau State Park and Cathead Bay is a pristine jewel known as Kehl Lake.
-Three quarters of its shoreline is protected along with 279 acres of wetlands and a towering mixed forest.
-The 100-year-old hemlocks and old-growth white pines surrounding the lake provide food and cover for wildlife, particularly birds.
+Most of its shoreline is protected along with wetlands and a towering mixed forest.
+The old-growth hemlocks and white pines surrounding the lake provide food and cover for wildlife, particularly birds.
 The wetlands contribute to the water quality of both Kehl Lake and Lake Michigan.
 This Natural Area is part of a critical flyway for migrating birds and is also part of an extensive wildlife corridor of protected lands at the tip of the peninsula.

-- · 2-mile trail network on moderately sloped terrain - · Majestic white pines, cardinal flowers bordering the lake - Expansive forested wetland, bird viewing platform along marsh - · Blackburnian warbler, blue-headed vireo - Land once used for Ottawa and Chippewa settlements
+- · 2-mile trail network on moderately sloped terrain - · Majestic white pines, cardinal flowers bordering the lake - Expansive forested wetland, bird viewing platform along marsh - · Blackburnian warbler, blue-headed vireo - Land once used for Ottawa and Chippewa camps - · Fabulous ferns and spring ephemerals